Rabbits that are considered pets should be entered in the Pets project.

 Rabbit Breeder Directory

 For assistance in finding rabbits a link to the current Rabbit Breeders Directory for Indiana can be found below.

 Animal Identification Rabbits must have a tattoo.

 This is a federal law requested for rabbits.
 If you do not have a Premise ID, you can apply online with the Indiana State Board of Animal Health at www.in.gov/boah/2328.htm

 Completing the Project

 You must complete the project to be able to exhibit at the Blackford County 4-H Fair.
-To complete the project you must complete your record sheet and turn it into the Extension Office by June 15.
+To complete the project you must complete your record sheet and turn it into the Extension Office by the announced date.
 Record Sheets are for the grade you are in for the current school year.

 There is also the option of exhibiting a poster about your rabbits or the rabbit project for the 4-H Fair.This can be done along with exhibiting at the 4-H Rabbit show or in addition to showing your animal.
 You must complete your record sheet and turn it into the Extension Office by the date announced to exhibit a poster.